Nvos/comparison2023/svelte.md

 - Suggestions do not work very well when typing in templates, especially for directives or templating expressions/variables(starting with `$$`)
 - Documentation completely ignores typescript
 - When opting out of automatic typing for props via `$$Props` we lost all of the magic and need to manually add types for exported code to `$$Props`
+- Callbacks are automatically exported when executing any dispatch with correct name, thought there's currently no possible way to opt out of this automatic typing like with `$$Props`
+- Due to how typescript is handled there can be holes in typings e.g. `$$restProps` should have same type as `type $$Props` but it doesn't

 Example of generic type resolution: